HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 There is also the case where the assembler could simplify the coding process by emitting instruction sequences that implement often used code sequences.
 For example consider the load an immediate value operation.
 When the immediate value is larger than what the instruction field can hold, a two instruction sequence is used to load an arbitrary 32-bit value.
 An assembler could offer a generic "load immediate" synthetic instruction and either use a one instruction or two instruction sequence.
 Another example is the case where the offset to a base register is not large enough to reach the data item.
 A two instruction sequence using the ADDIL instruction could transparently be emitted by the assembler.

-// ??? **note** need a better to present them ... there are many...
+// ??? **note** need a better way to present them ... there are many...

 The following table shows potential synthetic instructions.